phoenix-4u/lit-eracy/Technical Requirements Specification Document.md

 ## Executive Summary

-This Technical Requirements Specification (TRS) document defines the technical implementation requirements for the AI Literacy App based on the functional requirements established previously.
+This Technical Requirements Specification (TRS) document defines the technical implementation requirements for the Lit-eracy based on the functional requirements established previously.
 The system leverages a **Python-based backend architecture with FastAPI** and a **Flutter cross-platform frontend** to deliver an offline-first educational experience powered by local Gemma AI integration[^1][^2][^3].

 The architecture prioritizes performance on low-resource devices common in developing regions while maintaining high-quality educational delivery through intelligent caching, local AI processing, and robust offline synchronization mechanisms[^4][^5].